siscia/easy-hire/_draft/pyspider.md

 In this first article we are going to analyze a web crawler.

+A web crawler is a tool to scan the web and memorize informations, it open a whole bunch of web pages, analyze the page looking for any interesting data, store the data in a database and start again with other pages.

+If in the page the crawler is analyzing there is some link, the cralwer will follow such links analyzing some more pages.

+The search engines are based on this same idea.

 I choose an healthy and young open source project in particular [pyspider][pyspider] wrote by our friend [binux][binux].

 ### A little side note